 Waimea Valley

 Another exquisite botanical garden with a very easy ¾ mile hike to the falls that even kids can do.
-If you don’t want to walk, you can take the free shuttle.
-There’s lots and lots of parking space.
-The trail to the falls is paved, super easy to walk while soaking in the surroundings of the spectacular grounds.
-Once you’re in the garden, you’ll see the posters of all the movies filmed in that exact location: Snatched, Marley and I are the ones that come to mind.
+If you don’t want to walk, you can take the free shuttle bus.
+The good thing, is that parking is a breeze here.
+The trail to the falls is paved, making it a delightful experience to walk while soaking in the surroundings of the spectacular grounds.
+Once you’re in the garden, you’ll see the posters of all the movies filmed in that exact location: Snatched and Marley and I are the ones that come to mind.

 Makapu’u Lookout Point

 This lookout point is only a 30-minute drive from Waikiki.
 Terrific views!
 The photos don’t do any justice.
 The narrow 2 lane highway along the coastline made me feel like I was in Big Sur.
-Right next to the parking lot, there was the Makapu’u Lighthouse Trail.
-This trail leads to the Makapu’u tide pools.
+Right next to the parking lot, there was the Makapu’u Lighthouse Trail, which leads to the Makapu’u tide pools.
 It was almost closing time when we got there.
-We asked the people coming down bout the estimated walking time and it was about an hour, which we couldn’t spare.
-We were a little miffed since the photos looked stunning.
+We asked the people coming down about the estimated walking time and it was about an hour, which we couldn’t afford to spare.
+We were a little bummed out since the photos looked stunning.
 Oh well, next time!

 Waimanalo Beach